univention/intercom-service/docs/configuration.rst

 .. envvar:: /etc/matrix.secret

    The secret for backend-communication with the Matrix server.
-It can retrieved from the auto-join-app-service on the system running Matrix (MAV).
+It can be retrieved from the auto-join-app-service on the system running Matrix (MAV).

    .. code-block::